kawansoft/aceql-http/NEW_WEB/aceql_new_web.md

 You can use advanced SQL options:

 - create transactions by passing a series of commands in autocommit off mode,
-- Insert BLOBs or read Blobs.
+- insert BLOBs or read Blobs,
-- Schedule batches to quickly feed your remote databases,
+- schedule batches to quickly feed your remote databases,
-- Call all existing stored procedures of your company or organization.
+- call all existing stored procedures of your company or organization.

 ___________________